 How do birth control methods work?

 - Stopping ovaries from releasing an egg cell.

 - Preventing the sperm and the egg cell from meeting.

-- Thickening cervical mucous to make it harder for sperm reach the egg cell.
+- Thickening cervical mucous to make it harder for sperm to reach the egg cell.

 How does pregnancy happen?

 - Sperm comes out of a penis when ejaculating during sexual arousal.
 Sometimes this substance is called semen or cum.

 - Egg cells are stored in the ovaries and released into the fallopian tubes.

-- If a penis ejaculates in or near a vagina, sperm might enter their partner’s reproductive system, which could create a pregnancy.
+- If a penis ejaculates in or near a vagina, sperm might enter the partner’s reproductive system which could create a pregnancy.